Next Workshop: 15 - 19 June 2015.

 Workshop Objective: Familiarize participants with plant walk down methods and inspection practices and provide on-site exercises on preparation and conduct of walk downs.
 Participants will also be familiarized with the requirements and guidance of IAEA safety standards in the area of plant walk downs in support of safety assessment for nuclear power plants.

-July 2014 Workshop Highlights: The fifth and most recent Plant Walk Down Workshop was held from 7-11 July 2014 and was attended by 17 participants from Jordan, Kenya, Malaysia, Nigeria, Poland, Turkey and Viet Nam.
+September 2014 Workshop Highlights: The sixth Plant Walk Down Workshop was held from 8-12 September 2014 and was attended by 19 participants from Jordan, Malaysia, Nigeria, Poland, Turkey and Viet Nam.
 During this one-week workshop, participants attended lectures jointly conducted by two USNRC instructors and had the opportunity to put their classroom knowledge to practice during the actual plant walk down.

 Back to GSAN | Back to News